hirusha-adi/crowdstrike-fix/docs/winpe-no-bitlocker.md

 ![WhatsApp Image 2024-07-21 at 14 40 52_f9e35187](https://github.com/user-attachments/assets/0e9a624e-a0f3-47e5-87ab-93dcff139277)

-- Update the files as required, you can copy the files in the `winpe` directory if this github repository to it
+- Update the files as required, you can copy the files in the `winpe` directory if this github repository to it, you can also go to upper levels of this directory and find the Wallpapers directory, this is where you can update the Wallpaper

 ![WhatsApp Image 2024-07-21 at 14 41 03_914c2f50](https://github.com/user-attachments/assets/2d34d0b5-1565-4ee1-9b11-620296e76127)